 The main objective of this study is to fully assess whether the surface waters in this watershed are supporting or non-supporting for aquatic life use and recreational use, and if they are non-supporting, then the extent of impairment.
-All sites will be sampled for concentrations of physical, chemical, and biological parameters; and evaluated as supporting or non-supporting when compared with water quality criteria shown in Table 2 Water Quality Criteria [327 IAC 2-1-6] following Indiana's 2016 Consolidated Assessment Listing Methodology (IDEM 2016b).
+All sites will be sampled for concentrations of physical, chemical, and biological parameters; and evaluated as supporting or non-supporting following the decision-making processes described in Indiana's 2018 Consolidated Assessment Listing Methodology (IDEM 2018a), which is based upon the water quality criteria shown in Table 2.

-In addition to the physical, chemical, and bacteriological criteria listed in Table 2, data for several nutrient parameters will be evaluated with the benchmarks below (IDEM 2016b).
+In addition to the physical, chemical, and bacteriological criteria listed in Table 2, data for several nutrient parameters will be evaluated with the benchmarks below (IDEM 2018a).
 Assuming a minimum of three sampling events, if two or more of the conditions below are met on the same date, the waterbody will be classified as non-supporting due to nutrients.

 - Total Phosphorus (TP):

 - One or more measurements greater than 0.3 mg/L

 - Nitrogen (measured as Nitrate + Nitrite):

 - One or more measurements greater than 10.0 mg/L

 - Dissolved Oxygen (DO):

 - Any measurement less than 4.0 mg/L

 - Any measurements consistently at or close to the standard, range 4.0-5.0 mg/L

 - Any measurement greater than 12.0 mg/L

 - pH:

 - Any measurement greater than 9.0 Standard Units (SU)

-Measurements consistently at or close to the standard, range 8.7-9.0 SU
+- Measurements consistently at or close to the standard, range 8.7-9.0 SU